 If you planned for such an event, you would have liquid assets at the ready.
 You may be able to stay afloat for months using your cash reserves.
 You could purchase groceries, bargain with neighbors, or barter for goods using your liquid funds.

-In the aftermath of the September 11, 2001, terrorist attacks in New York City, the American financial system was shut down for four incredibly long days.
-With stock exchanges closed, investors learned the importance of liquidity after they temporarily lost access to cash and investments.
-They were not guaranteed the ability to sell their stocks or other securities whenever they wanted and, in fact, could be forced to sit on them indefinitely without knowing what their quoted market value would have been.
+In the aftermath of the September 11, 2001, terrorist attacks in New York City, the financial system was shut down for four very long days.
+When the stock exchanges closed, investors learned how crucial it was to keep some measure of liquidity in their holdings.
+This is because, for four days, many people lost access to cash and investments.
+There was no guarantee that they would be able to sell their stocks or other securities when they wanted to, or even in the near future.
+This forced many people to sit on their holdings without knowing what their quoted market value would have been.